danielcebrian/geolocation-annotator/README.md

 To use the tool you need to install the [Annotator plugin](https://github.com/okfn/annotator/) to annotate text.

-In addition add geolocation-annotator.min.js and geolocation-annotator.min.css CDN distributed file to your head tag, just after
+In addition add geolocation-annotator.min.js and geolocation-annotator.min.css CDN distributed file to your head tag:
-videojs:

 ```html
 	<head>